-The instructor will be available for "office hours" Tuesdays from 11:00 am to 1:00 pm PST and Thursdays from 4:00 pm to 6:00 pm PST.
+The instructor will be available for "office hours" Tuesdays from 11:00 am to 1:00 pm PST and Fridays from 10:30 am to 12:00 pm PST.
 At these times, students can expect the instructor to be available for "live" discussions in our Disqus group and/or prompt email response.

 Outside office hours learners can expect to receive a response to their emails within 24 hours.

 Next session: September 17 to October 30, 2018